Methodologies for the Social Sciences III: Qualitative

 Compulsory for the 1st year students of the PhD Programme in "Transnational Governance"

-Optional for the 5th year students of the MA Programme in "Political and Social Sciences"
+Optional for the 4th and 5th year students of the MA Programme in "Political and Social Sciences"

 Overview of course: